Clef Notes

 Croatian–Hungarian composer, pianist, and violinist Countess Maria Theodora “Dora” Paulina Pejačević has been credited with founding modern concert music in Croatia.
 She was also the first female composer in Croatia to compose and publish orchestral works.
 Born into a noble family, her father was Count Teodor Pejačević of Virovitica, and her mother, Baroness Elisabeth Josepha Vay de Vaya, was an educated pianist and singer.
 Dora Pejačević demonstrated musical prowess as a child, composing by age 12.
 Her mother recognized her musical aptitude early and fostered her development by first teaching her daughter’s music lessons, then facilitating some private music studies.
 Her musical training focused on piano performance, but she was mostly self-taught as a composer.
 She studied at the Croatian Music Institute in Zagreb and then briefly in Dresden and Munich.
 Her teachers included Percy Sherwood, Dragutin Kaiser, and Walter Courvoisier.
 She developed a compositional style that was both aligned with the late Romantic idioms of the time and imbued with distinctly lush colors and harmonies.

-Unfortunately, Pejačević's life was cut short at age 38 after suffering complications in childbirth.
+Unfortunately, Pejačević's life was cut short at age 37 after suffering complications from childbirth.
 Nonetheless, apart from her heartfelt achievements and her son, Theo, she left a legacy of 58 works, including four symphonies, concerti, over 20 solo piano pieces, numerous songs for voice and piano/orchestra, and 16 chamber compositions.
 Although during her life her works were most frequently performed outside Croatia, it seems that her musical recognition to this day has not travelled as far as it deserves.

 4. Pauline Viardot García (1821–1910)

 Spanish–French mezzo-soprano, composer, and pianist Pauline Viardot García has been regarded as “the glue with which much of the 19th-century musical activity in Europe was connected.”
-Although Pauline’s rich musical career was more focused on singing, performing, and teaching rather than composing, she had a sizeable musical output, including over 100 songs, melodies, chamber music, and more.
+Although Pauline’s rich musical career was more focused on singing, performing, and teaching rather than composing, she had a sizable musical output, including over 100 songs, melodies, chamber music, and more.
 Trained in her family's "García method" of singing, she also published a manual on singing, Une heure d’étude: exercices pour voix de femmes (1880), that endures as an informative text on 19th-century vocal performance practices.

-Pauline Viardot García was born into a renowned Spanish family of singers who led her earliy musical training.
+Pauline Viardot García was born into a renowned Spanish family of singers who led her early musical training.
 Her father was Manuel García, a celebrated tenor and pedagogue; her mother, María Joaquina Sitches, was an acclaimed operatic soprano and actress; and her siblings sang as well.
 Her sister Maria Malibran was well known among opera singers of the 19th century.
 In light of her family's musical legacy, Pauline distinguished herself through her own achievements.
 She studied with esteemed musicians such as Meysenberg for piano and Lizst and Reicha for composition.
 Renowned for her vocal prowess, her extensive three-octave range inspired composers such as Chopin, Berlioz, Saint-Saëns, and Clara and Robert Schuman.
-Like Nobu Kōda, Pauline Viardot García was a polyglot, and her multifaced nature was reflected in her musical career.
-She married Louis Viardot, director of the Théâtre Italien, and together they raised four children in a thriving musical environment.
-Pauline is best remembered for her technical facilities, both on the piano and with her voice, as demonstrated in her compositions that showcase her world-class virtuosity.

 5. Chiquinha Gonzaga (1847–1935)